-Even though he hasn't lived in Texas for decades, he remains a Texas songwriter, but not so much the traditional spinner of wild tales and clever phrases about livin' and lovin' like the poet masters Kris Kristofferson, Guy Clark, Townes van Zandt, Nanci Griffith, Jon Dee Graham, Lyle Lovett, Vince Bell, Steve Earle, Joe Ely and a whole lotta others, not as endearingly commercial as Roy Orbison, Don Henley, Buddy Holly, Bob Wills or Willie Nelson and such.
+Even though he hasn't lived in Texas for decades, he remains a Texas songwriter, but not so much the traditional spinner of wild tales and clever phrases about livin' and lovin' like the poet masters Kris Kristofferson, Guy Clark, Townes van Zandt, Nanci Griffith, Jon Dee Graham, Lyle Lovett, Vince Bell, Steve Earle, Joe Ely and a whole lotta others.
 He's a Texas guitar player, more than an acoustic strummer, but nowhere in the company of the likes of Robert Johnson, Lightnin' Hopkins, Stevie Ray Vaughn, Billy Gibbons, Eric Johnson, Bill Browder, Rick Poss, Gary Clark Jr. or any of the other numerous, luminous Texas fret-gods.
-Nevertheless, his playing evokes an original style, tone and catchy arrangement of notes.
+Nevertheless, his playing evokes an original style, soulful, earthy tone and ever melodic arrangement of notes.
 He's a Texas singer, with a vague similarity, sometimes, to fellow West Texan, Orbison, and other times veering towards the timbre of Elvis Costello or Orbison's Traveling Wilbury bandmate, Tom Petty.

 Rusty's music is largely hand-made, home-made.
 It may lack the polish of high dollar studio rooms and gear and the careful massaging of engineering, mixing and producing wizards, nor has Rusty ever had the support of a consistent set of bandmates with whom to collaborate, experiment, build and hone a singular style.
 Yet the songs flow anyway, the voice and guitar orientation recognizable clues amidst the diversity of styles, along with those plaintive melodies matched with heartfelt, personal lyrics even when the topic is universal.